-Half-termly monitoring of the behaviour report forms will take account of information about incidents of bullying and how they were resolved.
+Daily monitoring of CPOMS will take account of information about incidents of bullying and how they were resolved.
 Monitoring procedures will enable the school to:

 - Help to identify any patterns of bullying behaviour - Identify whether or not the anti-bullying policy is being effective.